pooja-git11/rasa_hotel_chatbot_LimeChat/README.md

 Building a simple chatbot for a hotel, I am using  Rasa framework for this

-The chatbot should be able to the following basic functionalities
+The chatbot should be able to do the following basic functionalities

     Book room
     Request Room Cleaning